abertm/kyc-risk-dashboard/README.md

-# KYC Risk Dashboard – Mock Customer Analysis
+# KYC Dashboard – Mock Customer Analysis

 ## Overview
 This project demonstrates a **mock KYC (Know Your Customer) dashboard** built with Python, Streamlit, and Plotly.